mdautrey/cleandata/CodeBook.md

     SYXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
     SYXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

+* A = activity / numerical code (Y) => labels corresponding to the codes are defined in the file activity_labels.txt
+* F : features => Features are used to name the numerical data columns
+* S : Subject => subject identified the person wearing the sensor
+* Y : numerical code of the activity
+* X : numerical data.
+Each value X is associated with a feature F, a Subject S and an activity code Y

+> The mapping between the various fields and the files is defined as follows :
-* S file : subject_train.txt (a one column file)
+* S : subject_train.txt (a one column file)
 * X : X_train.txt
 * Y : y_train.txt
 * F : features.txt
+* A : activity_labels.txt

-## Merging test and train directories
+## Test and train directories
-> Two directories : train and test data that must be merged
+> The project requires that two directories, train and test data, are merged

-> In each directory, there is a subdirectory that contains the raw data (before filtering, and so on...)
+> In each directory, there is a subdirectory "Inertial Signals" that contains the raw data (before filtering, and so on...).
+We don't need to process these files.